librato/api-docs/source/includes/_services.md

 }
 ```

-Returns all services created by the user.
+Returns a list of outbound services that are created within the user's account.

 ### Pagination Parameters